Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale: Best Practices for Large-Scale Vulnerability Disclosure and Notification

 \subsection{Pre-Assessment}

-Understanding the impact scale, vulnerability characteristics, vulnerability disclosure or notification, and potential stakeholders is essential to setting up a disclosure operation.
+Understanding the impact scale, vulnerability characteristics, vulnerability disclosure or notification, and potential stakeholders is essential for a finder to set up a disclosure or notification operation.
 Whether it's vulnerability disclosure or vulnerability notification to vendors or to end-users will lead to different communication channels, messaging infrastructure, disclosure policies, and message content.
-From what we observed and as revealed in the reflections of selected work, due to the lack of large-scale vulnerability disclosure and notification best practice, a finder may not fully understand efforts and tradeoffs to conduct the disclosure during the pre-assessment stage~\cite{boucher_trojan_2022,moura_stressful_2023}.
-For instance, researchers, ethical hackers, and practitioners may not be aware of the difference between disclosure to vendors or notification to end-users, prioritisation of the contact list, and the coverage of national CSIRT support.
-They then may face stress or even frustration once they start the disclosure operations, then struggle with unexpected challenges~\cite{moura_stressful_2023}.
-Therefore, timely consultation with CSIRTs or equivalent institutes can help a finder comprehend the potential impact of vulnerability and the scale of the notification to stakeholders, as revealed in the timeline in~\cite{koen_rpkiller_2023} and suggested by several support organisations~\cite{first_guideline_2020,oecd_product_2021, ncsc_guideline_2018,householder_cert_2017}.
-Moreover, this can also help a finder evaluate potential stakeholder responses.
-Finders and receiving parties may have different risk assessment standards, resulting in different definitions of vulnerability severity from both ends~\cite{samba_badlock_2016,microsoft_hypedsamba_2016}.
-As revealed in reviewed work~\cite{li_youve_2016,durumeric_heartbleed_2014}, other stakeholders may set a lower priority or don't have enough capacity to mitigate the issues earlier than the finders expect.
-Finally, the next common question is which combination of channel, messaging infrastructure, disclosure policy and interaction can be the most effective in each case.
+From what we observed and as revealed in the reflections of selected publications, due to the lack of large-scale vulnerability disclosure and notification best practices for different communities, a finder may not fully understand efforts and tradeoffs to conduct the disclosure during the pre-assessment stage, which are documented in \cite{boucher_trojan_2022,moura_stressful_2023}.
+We list the points below to highlight the common pitfalls and our suggestions: \begin{itemize} \item Security researchers, ethical hackers, and practitioners may not be aware of the difference between disclosure to vendors or notification to end-users, prioritisation of the contact list, and the coverage of national CSIRT support.
+They may then face stress or frustration during the disclosure operations and struggle with unexpected challenges, as noted by Moura and Heidemann \cite{moura_stressful_2023}. \item A finder and a receiving stakeholder may have different risk assessment standards, resulting in different definitions of vulnerability severity from both ends~\cite{samba_badlock_2016,microsoft_hypedsamba_2016}.
+As revealed in \cite{li_youve_2016,durumeric_heartbleed_2014}, the receiving parties may set a lower priority or lack the capacity to mitigate the issues earlier than the finders expect. \item We recommend timely consultation with CSIRTs or equivalent support organisations.
+This can help a finder comprehend the potential impact of vulnerability and the scale of the notification to stakeholders, as revealed in the timeline by van Hove et al. \cite{koen_rpkiller_2023} and suggested by support organisations~\cite{first_guideline_2020,oecd_product_2021, ncsc_guideline_2018,householder_cert_2017, BOD_CISA}.
+Moreover, this can also help a finder estimate potential stakeholder responses and prepare the message handling in advance. \end{itemize} The next common question is which combination of channel, messaging infrastructure, disclosure policy and interaction can be the most effective in each case.
 These aspects will be discussed in the following stages.